amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.txt

 If you want to run additional scripts on startup, MegaAGS looks for a file named `Saves:custom-startup` and runs it, so if you need to run scripts that will survive upgrades of the main image, this is where to put them.

+## Found a bug?
+Requesting a new feature?

+While MegaAGS has been tested for many years, the sheer volume of games and demos makes it all but certain that something has been overlooked somewhere.
+If you find something that doesn't work or seems like it's running with the wrong settings, or something is missing -- file a bug at https://amiga.vision.

 ## Arcadia Systems